- What are the body’s signals responsible for regulating the normal blood flow response to exercise?

 - Do men and women regulate blood flow similarly and to the same level?

 We are very interested in mechanisms responsible for controlling blood flow, including signals from nerves, contracting muscles, substances in the blood, and the vessels themselves.
-While much of our research focuses on the cardiovascular response to a single session (acute exercise or hypoxia), we also think about these responses before and after long-term interventions.
+While much of our research focuses on the cardiovascular response to a single session (acute exercise or short-term hypoxia), we also think about these responses before and after long-term interventions.